-The non-recourse long-term debt is secured by charges on the projects' assets and by an assignment of the projects' bank accounts, outstanding contracts and agreements.
-The book value of the pledged assets at December 31, 2016, was \$381 million (2015 - \$403 million).
-The Cory project is accounted for as a finance lease receivable.
+ATCO Power's non-recourse long-term debt is secured by charges on the projects' assets and by an assignment of the projects' bank accounts, outstanding contracts and agreements.
+The book value of the pledged assets at December 31, 2017, was \$374 million (2016 - \$381 million).
+The Cory and Muskeg projects are accounted for as finance lease receivables.